 Seat Belt Laws

 Buckling up is not just a suggestion – it’s the law.
 In Georgia, all passengers and drivers must wear seat belts, regardless of their age or where they are seated in the vehicle.
-Failure to do so not only puts you at risk but may also result in hefty fines.
+Failure to follow Georgia’s Seatbelt Laws not only puts you at risk but may also result in hefty fines.

 Distracted Driving